ex22760/Coffee-Price-Prediction/README.md

 ## Acknowledgements

-Developed initially as part of the module 'Mathematical Data Modelling 3' at the University Of Bristol: Engineering Mathemeatics course.
+Developed initially as part of the module 'Mathematical Data Modelling 3' at the University Of Bristol: Engineering Mathematics course.
 Expanded from a single XGBoost model I created to a complete end to end pipeline repository including another personally researched dataset to improve model accuracy.

 ---